try-once-more/AZ-204/README.md

 <details>
   <summary>Correct answer:</summary>

+	A. In the Azure Application Gateway's HTTP setting, enable the Use for App service setting.
 	D. In the Azure Application Gateway's HTTP setting, set the value of the `Override` backend path option to `contoso22.azurewebsites.net`.
 </details>